kvandeynze/HMMSTR/README.md

    <summary> Repeat Expansion Panel </summary>

    ### Repeat Expansion Panel
-   HMMSTR was designed as a companion tandem repeat caller for our repeat expansion panel as described in our manuscript (<- link).
+   HMMSTR was designed as a companion tandem repeat caller for our repeat expansion panel as described in our [manuscript](https://www.medrxiv.org/content/10.1101/2024.05.01.24306681v1).
 While HMMSTR performs optimally at a 100bp prefix and suffix model across all targets, in practice some targets do have more optimal model sizes based on their sequence context.
 For this reason, we provide [input target files](panel_target_inputs) (both coordinates and tsv inputs) separated by optimal model sizes.
 Below is an example of how to run one set of our targets (targets with 100bp flanking sequence model as their optimal model) in ```coordinates```.

    Run with ```coordinates``` input and all default parameters except ```--mapq_cutoff``` (we want to be strict with reads we accept)
    ```